Common thought patterns and how they can affect your life

 ‘Should’ thoughts

 This biased thought pattern can make you set rules in your head for how people ‘should’ or ‘must’ be.
 Some ‘should’ thoughts relate to yourself.
-For example, you might think that you need to get over 80% on a test to be able to feel good about it.
+For example, you might think that you should get over 80% on a test to be able to feel good about it.
 Other ‘should’ thoughts relate to other people.
 You might think that if your friend cares about you, they should message you every day.

 Catastrophising